pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

 These instructions use Ruby 2.3.3, which was reasonably up-to-date as of 12/30/2016.

-1. Install rvm.
+While it is not strictly necessary to use rvm and bundler, it does make things considerably easier <em>in the long term</em> to start off your Ruby practice that way.

+0. Type `sqlite3 --version` to make sure that you have `sqlite3` on your system.
+    * Alternatively, you can use `postgres`, which is the preferred option is you are going to deploy on Heroku
+    * For MacOS, download from <http://postgresapp.com/>
+1. If it isn't already there, install rvm on your system.
     * It isn't absolutely necessary, but it is very helpful, to install the Ruby Version Manager (rvm) first.
+    * Working this way, you'll install `rails` through rvm.
+This allows you more flexibility in which version of rails you use&mdash;the rails version and ruby version are selected on a per project basis.
-    * Installing rvm allows you, when you are working on Rails project, to be always consistently use the same version of Ruby and of Rails each time you work on the project, even across different systems.
+    * Using rvm allows you, when you are working on Rails project, to be always consistently use the same version of Ruby and of Rails each time you work on the project, even across different systems.
 2. Create and clone a new github repo.
     * Make it public if you want to be able to use various deployment tools for free (Heroku, Travis-CI, etc.)